mui/base-ui/docs/data/base/components/field/field.md

 ## Validation

-When adding native HTML validation props like `required` or `pattern`, `Field.Error` will render error messages inside of it automatically:
+When adding native HTML validation props like `required` or `pattern`, `Field.Error` renders error messages inside of it automatically:

 ```jsx
 <Field.Root>